Aubrey Carter

 Thank you in advance!!

-Aubrey says that the second sentence mentioned by Asako in her question is grammatically incorrect.
+Aubrey says that the second sentence provided by Asako in her question is grammatically incorrect.

-The sentence is a subjunctive mood so the correct way is: “She talks to me as if she were my mother.”
+The sentence should be in subjunctive mood: “She talks to me as if she were my mother.”

-You may hear native English speakers say it incorrectly because it is tricky to notice when to use the subjunctive mood.
+You may hear native English speakers say it incorrectly because mistakes with subjunctive mood are so common.

-Aubrey shares that she was watching TV and she heard someone say “It would hurt even more if it was you.”
+Aubrey shares that she was recently watching TV and heard someone say, “It would hurt even more if it was you.”

-She also points out some words in songs like:
+She also points out some mistakes in songs:

 • If I was a rich girl… (Gwen Stefani)